 (I bought a rail of CA3140s, too.
 Modern op-amps tend to be quite specialized.)

 In this version, the FET preamplifier inverts the signal and the op-amp is non-inverting.
 It's important to have signal inversion between the antenna and output connector to prevent squealing feedback.

 Any n-channel JFET with an Idss of at least a few mA should work, but add a 1k ohm in series with the gate.
 If oscillation occurs, try adding a capacitor to ground across the 100 megohm resistor, perhaps 22 pF.

 The 1k resistor in the source is only a starting value and it should be selected to achieve about 5 volts on the drain (400 uA).
-With some JFETs with high Idss, this value may be considerably higher than 1k!
+With some JFETs with high Idss, this value may be considerably higher than 1k depending on the FET.